mjordan/riprap/README.md

 would return a list of all fixity events for the Fedora resource `http://example.com/repository/resource/12345`.

-Assuming you have run Riprap with the "sample_db_config.yml" configuration file, you can see the API in action by running:
+Assuming you have run Riprap with the "sample_db_config.yml" configuration file, and that you have installed the Symfony Local Web Server, you can see the API in action by running:

-1. `php bin/console server:start`
+1. `symfony server:start`
 1. `curl -v -H 'Resource-ID: resources/filesystemexample/resourcefiles/file3.bin' http://localhost:8000/api/fixity`

 You should get a response like this: